Go (game): In popular culture

 Minamoto no Yoshiie by Tsukioka Yoshitoshi, 1886.
 This popular woodblock print depicts the ancient legend of a husband who suspected his wife was having an affair with the samurai Minamoto no Yoshiie.
 To prevent his visits, the husband surrounded his house with brambles and placed a Go board on the balcony, hoping he would stumble over it.
 Instead, the samurai deftly cut the board as he leaped over the balcony railing, avoiding both obstacles.

 Apart from technical literature and study material, Go and its strategies have been the subject of several works of fiction, such as The Master of Go by Nobel Prize in Literature-winning author Yasunari Kawabata (Note: A list of books can be found at Sensei's Library) and The Girl Who Played Go (2001) by Shan Sa.
 Other books have used Go as a theme or minor plot device.
 For example, the 1979 novel Shibumi by Trevanian centers around the game and uses Go metaphors.
+In the novel Playground (2024) by Richard Powers, two of the main protagonists bond over their love of games, especially Go.
 Go features prominently in the Chung Kuo series of novels by David Wingrove, being the favourite game of the main villain.

 The manga series Hikaru no Go and its anime adaptation, first released in Japan in 1998 and 2001 respectively, had a large impact in popularizing Go among young players, both in Japan and—as translations were released—abroad.